So, when starting your business, it’s essential to create a strong identity.

 Choose your colors wisely to elicit appropriate brand-appropriate emotions.
 Your color choices should always embody the personality of the brand.

 Shapes, lines, and colors are the building blocks for a great logo design.

-But, don’t forget that how you compose those elements also impacts how the logo is perceived and the message it sends.
+Don’t forget that how you compose those elements also impacts how the logo is perceived and its message.

 Here are some important considerations to think through when composing a logo design:

 - Size denotes importance.
-The larger an object is the more focus it draws and the more important it seems.
+The larger an object is, the more focus it draws and the more critical it seems.

 - Western audiences read from left to right.
 So, things appearing on the left side of the logo will be viewed first and perceived as the most important.

-- Layering items together creates visual relationships, so be mindful of how you combine shapes and lines.
+- Layering items together create visual relationships, so be mindful of how you combine shapes and lines.

 The combinations of lines, colors, and shapes to create a logo are limited only by your imagination and creativity.
 For more on this, read The Business Owner’s Guide to Creating a Unique Logo.